Een meisje met een parel oorbel en een tulband keert zich naar de kijker

 Everyone their own Girl

 Every world-famous artwork has one thing in common: it is extremely well made.
-This is true of the Girl too.
+This is true of our Girl too.
 Just look at the light that Vermeer painted.
 It falls softly on the girl’s face, making her eyes sparkle and the pearl earring gleam.
 Or at the vivid colours in front of the dark background: the fresh blue of her headdress, the greeny-yellow of her jacket and the red of her lips.

 Vermeer painted the girl without any hard lines.
 We call this technique sfumato, the Italian word for smoky or blurred.
 This means that all kinds of details are missing, such as the hook for the earring – Vermeer did not paint that at all.
 And where does her nose turn into her cheek?
 So you can see more than Vermeer actually painted: your brain fills in the details so subtly that you don’t even notice it happening.
 But this also means that everyone sees something different and that we each have our own Girl.